FreeZeroDays/breach-rip/README.md

-# Breach-RIP
+# breach-rip

-Breach-RIP is a modified version of [breach-parse](https://github.com/hmaverickadams/breach-parse) by Heath Adams that runs significantly faster thanks to [ripgrep](https://github.com/BurntSushi/ripgrep) and outputs more information!
+breach-rip is a modified version of [breach-parse](https://github.com/hmaverickadams/breach-parse) by Heath Adams that runs significantly faster thanks to [ripgrep](https://github.com/BurntSushi/ripgrep) and outputs more information!

-Breach-RIP works best when ran against several databases.
+breach-rip works best when ran against several databases.

 I highly recommend cleaning up your lists prior to running Breach-RIP.
 While easy to modify, it will grep the third delimiter of the main-list for the password.
 While this works perfectly for some lists, it may not with others.
 I strongly recommend referring to the main-list if your password list looks funky!